T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Method

+\boldparagraph{Siamese encoder.} Given the pillar-wise representations of a pair of frames, we explore an asymmetric network and a Siamese encoder for feature encoding.
+The \textit{asymmetric network} consists of two branches with the same architecture but the branch for $\mathcal{P}^{t_1}$ is modified by reducing the number of channels by half, as depicted in Fig.~\ref{fig:arch_alternatives} (a).
+A \textit{Siamese encoder} is a symmetric network with two subnetworks sharing weights.
+It is widely used to compute similarity in latent space for tracking~\cite{lBertinetto_2016_SiamFC, aHe_2018_SA-Siam, rTao_2016_SINT, qGuo_2017_DSiam} and contrastive learning~\cite{xChen_2021_SimSiam, xPeng_2022_ContrastiveCrop,zChen_2023_SiameseDETR}.
+For the Siamese encoder, we investigate two weight updating strategies, namely accumulation and SimSiam-style~\cite{xChen_2021_SimSiam}.
+Accumulation indicates the backward gradients of the two encoders are accumulated.
+SimSiam, standing for the simple Siamese pre-training strategy~\cite{xChen_2021_SimSiam}, indicates the encoder for $\mathcal{P}^{t_1}$ is detached from the computational graph, as depicted in Fig.~\ref{fig:arch_alternatives} (b).
+Thus the weight of this encoder is not updated by gradient propagation but by copying the weights from the encoder for $\mathcal{P}^{t_2}$.

-When provided with input tokens from two frames, there are several methods for interaction.
+\boldparagraph{Windowed cross-attention (WCA).} When provided with input tokens from two frames, there are several methods for interaction.
 One intuitive approach is to apply a standard self-attention layer to the concatenation of all tokens from both frames.
-This approach significantly increases GPU memory requirements.
-The vanilla Transformer block~\cite{aVaswani_2017_Transformer}, which is combined with a cross-attention layer and a self-attention layer, can also be adopted.
-This combination, however, is demonstrated to be suboptimal as outlined in Sec.~\ref{sec:ablation}.
-In due course, a single cross-attention layer is evaluated and exhibits superior performance compared to others.

-However, conventional global attention is not affordable in 3D space due to the expensive computational overhead imposed by the unavoidable high resolution.
-Therefore, the use of window-based attention is vital.
-The \ourFusion module is illustrated in Fig.~\ref{fig:WCA}.
-The simulation involves an ego-vehicle moving to the right and another object moving in the opposite direction.
-The scene remains mostly static, but a pillar at bottom-left transitions from occupied to vacant due to occlusion.
+This approach significantly increases GPU memory requirements because it doubles the number of input tokens.
+The vanilla Transformer block~\cite{aVaswani_2017_Transformer}, which consists of a cross-attention layer and a self-attention layer can also be adopted and a single cross-attention layer is feasible as well.
+However, all these conventional global attentions are not affordable in 3D space due to the expensive computational overhead imposed by the unavoidable high resolution.
+For instance, the input for our Siamese encoder can be $\mathbb{R}^{(468 \times 468) \times 128}$, whereas it is $\mathbb{R}^{(14 \times 14) \times 384}$ for a ViT-B/16 due to the patch embedding.
+Therefore, a window-based implementation is crucial for efficiency.
+In brief, the \ourFusion module divides the 3D space into non-overlapping windows and then performs cross-attention within the windows.
+Figure~\ref{fig:WCA} intuitively illustrates this process with a diagram that simulates a scene from a bird's eye view.
+The key components are elaborated in the following paragraphs.